This information will teach you about the placement and care of your central venous catheter (CVC).

 - Wash your hands thoroughly with warm water and antibacterial soap.
 Dry them with a clean towel or a paper towel.
 Put on a pair of nonsterile gloves.

 - To release the air bubbles in the syringe, gently tap the side of the syringe.
 Point the syringe up as you do this.
-Loosen but do not remove the cap on the syringe.
+Loosen but don’t remove the cap on the syringe.
 Press the plunger on the syringe until the air is pushed out.
 Retighten the cap.

 - Pick up 1 lumen and unclamp it.